 Schools are free to spend the money as we believe is most appropriate to assist the groups of students identified.
-It is understood that schools are best‐placed to identify what will work better for the students within their care, where different strategies might be more effective than others.
+It is understood that schools are best placed to identify what will work better for the students within their care, where different strategies might be more effective than others.
 However, we are accountable for how we have decided to spend the additional funding and for how effective our plans have been to help the groups of students achieve.
-Please see our Pupil Premium Statement for information on how much money we were allocated last year, and how we spent it to help the progress, achievement and well-being of these groups of students.
+Please see our Pupil Premium three-year spending strategy and evaluation for information on how much money we were allocated last year, and how we spent it to help the progress, achievement and well-being of these groups of students.

-At Shoreham Academy we track the pupil premium spend on each pupil premium student, this allows us to identify successful interventions to ensure that any gaps in progress or attainment are being closed.
+At Shoreham Academy we track how pupil premium money is spent which allows us to identify successful interventions to ensure that any gaps in progress or attainment are being closed.

-Shoreham Academy has always invested a dedicated amount of school budget to improve the life chances of it’s more disadvantaged students and welcomes the focus that Pupil Premium brings.
+Shoreham Academy has always invested a dedicated amount of school budget to improve the life chances of its more disadvantaged students and welcomes the focus that Pupil Premium brings.
 The Pupil Premium Champion Team has undertaken a great deal of work since 2015/2016 to bring Pupil Premium into focus, and has utilised the team’s knowledge to run in-house training sessions for all staff on how to maximise the impact of Pupil Premium funding to raise attainment for students.
-The below Pupil Premium Spending diagram summarises how funding is anticipated to be spent during 2017/18.
-The evaluation for the last two academic years can be seen in the documents linked below.
+Evaluation of the spending of this funding can be seen on the attached documents below.